This recipe for Peanut Butter and Chocolate Chip Ice Cream is so good you’ll be surprised that it is dairy-free and vegan!

 Would you believe that this luscious Peanut Butter and Chocolate Chip Ice Cream is vegan?
-And in case you weren’t aware, vegan is not a four letter word.
+And in case you weren’t aware, vegan is not a four-letter word.
 It’s five.
-And later on in this post I am sharing you Kristy Turner’s recipe for this yummy treat so you can try it at home.
+And later on in this post, I am sharing with you Kristy Turner’s recipe for this yummy treat so you can try it at home.

 People have different reasons for following a vegan diet, typically either out of compassion for animals or for health purposes.
 After reading How Not To Die by Michael Greger, MD, I decided to try cutting out meat for health reasons.
 But that’s another story for another day.

 Kristy’s book addresses all of the excuses that there are for not going vegan, such as “All those special ingredients are more expensive,” “I could never give up cheese!,” “Just thinking about salad makes me yawn,” and about a dozen others.

 Kristi was not raised a vegan.
 In fact, prior to becoming a vegan, she worked as a fromagier (think cheese expert).
 After watching a video about what happens on farms and doing some research, she told her husband that she needed to go vegan.
 He agreed that they should try it.
 Long story short…Kristi shares recipes, tips, and trips on her blog, plus has had her cookbook featuring 125 recipes for food that is delicious and kind to animals published.